Afnan-Sultan/afnan-sultan.github.io/_posts/2025-08-01-evaluation-1.md

 ---

-### 🧭 I Dare to Suggest: Report the Typical, Not the Expected [^4]
+### 🧭 I Dare to Suggest: Report the Typical, Not the Expected

-So here’s a challenge to the norm: instead of defaulting to the expected (µ) value only, report the typical (e.g., mode(s))[^5] — and the shape of the story behind it (e.g., whether the distribution is normal, skewed, etc.).
+So here’s a challenge to the norm: instead of defaulting to the expected (µ) value only, report the typical (e.g., mode(s))— and the shape of the story behind it (e.g., whether the distribution is normal, skewed, etc.).
 <br>Or, at the very least, acknowledge when the expected and typical values diverge.

 At the end of the day, we want to objectively quantify our model’s behavior: when it works and when it doesn’t.
 Ignoring this (seemingly trivial) distinction can lead — and probably *has* led — us to draw the wrong conclusions.

+P.S.: Before hunting this challenge down, I plan on writing a post dedicated for distributions.
+There, we can discuss the loopholes of this challenge and have more constructive views.
+<br> This is not an invitation for adoption, but rather to stop and ponder...

 ---